The suspended free loop space of a symmetric space: Technical recollections

 is the standard inclusion. \end{theorem}

-\begin{proof} The calculations of isotropy groups is given in \cite{BP} Ch.
-1, \S 5, (3).
+\begin{proof} The calculations of isotropy groups is given in \cite{BP} Chapter 1, \S 5, (3).
 The model for $\CaP$ used in this article is Freudenthals model, see also \cite{Freudenthal}.
 Points in $\CaP$ are identified with projections in a Jordan algebra of $3\times 3$ matrices over the octonions.
-They identify this space with the unique symmetric space of type $F_4/\Spin(9)$ (\cite{BP} Ch.
-3, \S 10, at the end of the paragraph).
+They identify this space with the unique symmetric space of type $F_4/Spin(9)$.
+See \cite{BP} Chapter 3, \S 10, at the end of the paragraph.

 They pick three points $E_1,E_2,E_3$ with the property that $E_1+E_2+E_3=1$.
-They compute that the group fixing $E_1$ is $\Spin(9)$.
+They compute that the group fixing $E_1$ is $Spin(9)$.
 The group fixing $E_1$ and $E_2$ actually fixes all three of them since $E_1+E_2+E_3=1$ is invariant under the action of the isotropy group $F_4$.
-In Ch.
-1, \S 5, (3) they compute this group to be $\Spin(8)$, and that the inclusion map of this in $\Spin(9)$ is the standard inclusion.
+In Chapter 1, \S 5, (3) they compute this group to be $Spin(8)$, and that the inclusion map of this in $Spin(9)$ is the standard inclusion.
 The fact that this is the standard inclusion is important to us.
 This was certainly also known to Freudenthal.
 A more detailed argument for that infinitesimally the inclusion of root systems is the correct one is given in \cite{Freudenthal} 4.12.
 But this information determines the inclusion.

 It follows from lemma \ref{lemma:geodesics.symmetric} that there are at most two points conjugated to $\gamma (0)$.
-Recall that $\dim (\Spin (n)) = n(n-1)/2$.
-Since $S(T_x(\CaP ))\cong \Spin(9)/\HH$ we have that $\dim (\CaP )-1 = \dim (\Spin(9))-\dim (\HH )$ such that $\dim (\HH ) = 21$.
-Thus, $\dim (\KK_1 )=\dim (\Spin(8))= 28>\dim (\HH )$, and by lemma \ref{lemma:geodesics.symmetric} we conclude that both $\gamma (L)$ and $\gamma (2L)$ are conjugated to $\gamma (0)$. \end{proof}
+Recall that $\dim (Spin (n)) = n(n-1)/2$.
+Since $S(T_x(\CaP ))\cong Spin(9)/\HH$ we have that $\dim (\CaP )-1 = \dim (Spin(9))-\dim (\HH )$ such that $\dim (\HH ) = 21$.
+Thus, $\dim (\KK_1 )=\dim (Spin(8))= 28>\dim (\HH )$, and by lemma \ref{lemma:geodesics.symmetric} we conclude that both $\gamma (L)$ and $\gamma (2L)$ are conjugated to $\gamma (0)$. \end{proof}

 \begin{remark} We are actually not going to need the following results, so we state them without proof.
-The group $\HH$ is isomorphic to $\Spin(7)$.
+The group $\HH$ is isomorphic to $Spin(7)$.
 The inclusion $\HH \subset \KK_1$ is not standard.
-It is the composite of the usual inclusion with the ``triality'' automorphism of $\Spin(8)$;
+It is the composite of the usual inclusion with the ``triality'' automorphism of $Spin(8)$;

 The inclusion $\HH \subset \KK_2$ is the composite